ElementoBorzi/BorziTTD/README.md

-This addOn show TTD for current Target
+This addOn show TTD for current Target.
+Work on World of Warcraft Shadowlands 9.2.7